davidrtlake/uq-calendar/README.md

   - [ ] Finalisation of Grades (Red border)
 - [ ] Add teaching week.
 - [ ] Add quick navigation section on right side.

+## Fixes

+- [x] Fix overlapping months and days.
+- [ ] Fix page position changing when selecting periods.
+(Fix month length? centre scroll?)
+- [ ] Fix duplicate events that appear in more than one period.